xiaogit00/covalent-docs/docs/content/networks/fantom.md

 ### Token prices

-For tokens that have a mapping back to Ethereum mainnet, Covalent is able to return the mapped prices.
+For tokens that have a mapping back to Ethereum mainnet, the Covalent API is able to return the mapped prices.